pmp-library/pmp-data/README.md

 # pmp-data

 * `suzanne.obj` Was created using Blender (original model from Willem-Paul van Overbruggen)
-* `bunny.off` The bunny model is courtesy of The Stanford 3D Scanning Repository (Marc Levoy)
+* `bunny.off` The Bunny model is courtesy of The Stanford 3D Scanning Repository (Marc Levoy)
+* `fandisk.off` The Fandisk model is courtesy of Hughes Hoppe, Microsoft Research